 When you consider items on the low FODMAP food list, they are fermented by different, healthy gut bacteria.
 So, you are most likely familiar with the positive effects of these foods and this kind of diet.
 The bacteria that feed on FODMAPs, however, are a bit more problematic.

 Good gut bacteria release methane, while FODMAP-eating bacteria create hydrogen.
 Hydrogen in our guts causes:

 To make matters worse, FODMAP carbohydrates are osmotically active.
 In other words, they draw water directly into your intestines, which then also leads to severe diarrhea bouts.
 The good news here is that a good low FODMAP meal plan will set you straight and mitigate most of the above issues.

 Now, bloating, cramps, constipation, diarrhea, all without a clear cause, might sound familiar to you.
 Well, you just might have irritable bowel syndrome.
 Luckily for you, low FODMAP diet recipes can help you with that as well.

 Irritable bowel syndrome is a common disorder that affects many people.
 In fact, in the United States, it affects somewhere between 25 and 45 million people.
 Furthermore, around 10 to 15% of the global population suffers from some form of IBS or another.

 The main problem with IBS is that its specific cause is simply not known.
-Some claim that its caused, or exacerbated, by high FODMAP foods.
-One hypothesis claims that IBS is based on a problematic connection between your brain, your nervous system, and your gut.
-And while stress does not directly cause IBS, it can trigger it, or exacerbate its symptoms.
+Some claim that it’s caused or exacerbated by high FODMAP foods.
+One hypothesis claims that IBS is based on a problematic connection between your brain, nervous system, and gut.
+And while stress does not directly cause IBS, it can trigger it or exacerbate its symptoms.

 However, while a specific cure has still not been found, it has been shown that certain modifications to your lifestyle can help alleviate IBS symptoms.
 This diet might be just the thing you need.
 But first, you need to figure out if you have IBS or not.